 - Talk to a doctor online

-- Why does my throat dry out at night?
+- Why does my knee give out?

-- Why are my eyelashes coming out?
+- Why is my girlfriends hair falling out?